HamzaElshafie/gpt-oss-20B/README.md

 This plot shows the experimental impact of YaRN's Attention Temperature Scaling on the perplexity (PPL) change ratio over long-context documents, specifically for a context extension factor of $s=8$.
 The X-axis represents the scaling factor $1/\sqrt{t}$, which controls the degree of softening applied to the Softmax distribution.
 The curve demonstrates the existence of an optimal "sweet spot" for this temperature correction.
 As $1/\sqrt{t}$ increases from the initial reference point of $1.0$ up to about $1.25$, the perplexity rapidly improves, hitting a peak improvement of approximately $-0.3$, which indicates a large performance boost.
 The curve reaches its minimum (best performance) when $1/\sqrt{t}$ is approximately $1.25$ to $1.3$.
 This point is the temperature sweet spot where the Softmax is sufficiently softened to counteract the compression artifacts without losing necessary focus.
 Conversely, as $1/\sqrt{t}$ continues to increase past this optimum, the perplexity starts to worsen again, demonstrating that the Softmax is becoming too soft or over-cooled, which causes the model to lose the necessary distinction between relevant and irrelevant tokens.
 This experiment clearly validates YaRN's approach of actively softening the attention to achieve robust long-context performance.

+## 4. Mixture-of-Experts (MoE)

+The foundational idea behind the Mixture-of-Experts (MoE) architecture was, in fact, introduced long before the recent deep learning traction, dating back to the 1990s.
+The concept was first presented in the paper **[Adaptive Mixtures of Local Experts](https://direct.mit.edu/neco/article-abstract/3/1/79/5560/Adaptive-Mixtures-of-Local-Experts?redirectedFrom=fulltext)** by Robert Jacobs, Geoffrey Hinton, and other colleagues.
+They introduced the idea of dividing a single neural network into multiple specialised **"experts"** managed by a **gating network**.

+As deep learning picked up momentum with Large Language Models (LLMs), MoE resurfaced in 2017.
+Noam Shazeer (one of the main authors of the ["Attention Is All You Need"](https://arxiv.org/pdf/1706.03762) paper), alongside other colleagues (including Geoffrey Hinton again), proposed the **[Sparsely-Gated Mixture-of-Experts](https://www.semanticscholar.org/paper/Outrageously-Large-Neural-Networks%3A-The-Layer-Shazeer-Mirhoseini/510e26733aaff585d65701b9f1be7ca9d5afc586)** layer for recurrent neural language models.

+The Sparsely-Gated Mixture-of-Experts Layer consists of multiple **experts** (feed-forward networks) and a trainable **gating network** that selects the combination of experts to process each input.
+The gating mechanism enables **conditional computation** within the network, ensuring that the experts most suited to the input text are selected.

+As mentioned in the Model Architecture section, GPT-OSS, along with most contemporary state-of-the-art LLMs, integrates such MoE layers, replacing the traditional feed-forward layer in the original Transformer block.
+The key components of MoE layers are the **experts**, the **gating mechanism**, and the **load balancing**.